graba0maroua/graba0maroua/README.md

 ---

 Master’s graduate in **Artificial Intelligence**, focused on **data science, machine learning, and predictive modeling**.
-I enjoy turning data into practical solutions and building AI systems that solve real problems.
+I enjoy playing with data !

 ---